 Solution : IDmission offered its platform capabilities to inspect images using computer vision.
 ID images captured at the POS are sent to IDmission (either in real-time or in batches) and each is inspected for image based authenticity (detect location of security features, data etc.).
-Data is extracted and validated using check digit validation for ID numbers, date of expiry etc. IDmission is currently processing large numbers every day from Spain, Portugal and Italy.
-Expansion to other countries in 2015 is underway.
-In India, the same process is followed but biometric fingerprint capture is used.
-These fingerprints are validated by Aadhaar, the national biometric database run by the Government of India.
+Data is extracted and validated using check digit validation for ID numbers, date of expiry etc. IDmission is currently processing large numbers every day from multiple countries across the globe.

 Know Your Agents

 Business Background : A large, global, money transfer company is under regulatory pressure to ensure that they have complete data on all their agents around the world.
 The company uses a hierarchy of Master Agents that sign up sub agents.
 It is required to have complete information on Master Agent Entities, Sub Agent Entities and all the beneficial owners of each business entity.

 Regulatory Background : Anti Money Laundering laws and financial compliance laws in various jurisdictions require – data collection, AML checks, Credit Checks and Global Due Diligence for all existing agents as for all newly signed up agents.